 You can use ‘signal’ songs to change the mood for different parts of a lesson, or to focus everyone after playtime or inject some energy on a Friday afternoon!

-Keep up that energy in topic work by putting on a classroom musical: The Victorians, Neil Armstrong, The Vikings… your kids will love the singing and acting and will be learning facts without even realizing it!
+Keep up that energy in topic work by putting on a classroom musical: The Victorians, 1066, The Vikings… your kids will love the singing and acting and will be learning facts without even realizing it!

 Try to make music a part of each day – singing together has been shown to have so many advantages from improving reading skills and self-esteem to enhancing social bonds and encouraging good behaviour.
 Keep it up for a year and just imagine the benefits you could see!